gazebosim/docs/tools/branch_comparisons.md

 the same version of this Ignition library.
 So, for example, `ign-cmake` has a `-` for B ➡️  C because Blueprint and Citadel use `ign-cmake2`.

-When it says "There isn’t anything to compare," this means no pull requests need to be forward-ported.
+When the comparison link says "There isn’t anything to compare," this means no pull requests need to be forward-ported.

 Otherwise, those branches could use a forward-port pull request.
 See the instructions on the